 A Better Way to Manage Accounting and Finance Processes for Companies of All Sizes

 The good news is, that you can use Smartsheet for more than just a cash flow statement template.
 Smartsheet is a work management and automation platform that enables enterprises and teams to work better.
 Accounting and finance teams around the world use Smartsheet to track and manage annual audits, create balance sheets and income statements, manage cash flow, and complete financial month-, quarter-, or year-ends.

-As a cloud-based platform, you can keep all accounting data stored in one centralized location, and share the details with an unlimited number of internal and external stakeholders.
-Plus, with Smartsheet Sights you can create custom dashboards to report on financial records, surface key performance metrics, and make decisions faster.
+As a cloud-based platform, you can keep all accounting data stored in one centralized location, and share the details with internal and external stakeholders.
+Plus, with Smartsheet Dashboards, you can create custom dashboards to report on financial records, surface key performance metrics, and make decisions faster.
 The highly configurable dashboard pulls data from your existing sheets and is customizable with a simple drag-and-drop interface.